Chiral perturbation theory for baryon-number-violating nucleon decay into a vector meson

 The decay widths for the pseudoscalar modes generally depend on multiple WCs at leading dim-6 order that are modulated by the LECs $c_{1,2}$.
 Without assuming single-operator dominance, one can only probe an infinite band or cone in the multiple-dimensional parameter space.
-For convenience and completeness we summarize our results in~\cref{app:N2lM} and \cref{tab:B2lM_vertex}.
+For convenience and completeness we summarize our results in \cref{app:N2lM} and \cref{tab:B2lM_vertex} in the SM.
 The decay widths to a vector meson involve the same set of WCs which however are additionally modulated by new LECs $d_{1,2}$.
-This makes possible to break the degeneracy with the pseudoscalar modes alone, and constrains the parameter space into a closed region.
+This makes it possible to break the degeneracy with the pseudoscalar modes alone, and constrains the parameter space into a closed region.
 For the purpose of illustration, we consider the decays $p\to \bar\nu_x \pi^+$ and $p\to \bar\nu_x \rho^+$, both of which depend on the two WCs, $C_{\nu dud}^{\tL\tR,x}$ and $C_{\nu dud}^{\tL\tL,x}$.
-From \cref{eq:GammaN2lX,eq:GammaN2lM} and \cref{tab:B2lX_vertex,tab:B2lM_vertex}, we have { } The vector mode indeed depends on the two WCs in a very different combination whenever $d_2/d_1\neq c_2/c_1$.
+From \cref{eq:GammaN2lX}, as well as \cref{eq:GammaN2lM} and \cref{tab:B2lX_vertex,tab:B2lM_vertex} in the SM, we have

+The vector mode indeed depends on the two WCs in a different combination whenever $d_2/d_1\neq c_2/c_1$.
 Once the new LECs $d_{1,2}$ are determined, these two modes can be used jointly to constrain the two WCs.
-We illustrate this by three benchmark choices for the ratio: $d_1/d_2=1,~0,~-1$ with $d_1=0.115\,\rm GeV^2$.
+We illustrate this by three benchmark choices for the ratio: $r_{12}\equiv d_1/d_2=1,~0,~-1$ with $d_1=0.115\,\rm GeV^2$.
 In \cref{fig:p2vrho}, we present the constraints in the $C_{\nu dud}^{\tL\tR,x}-C_{\nu dud}^{\tL\tL,x}$ plane derived from current experimental bounds, assuming both WCs are real.
-Whereas the $p \to \bar\nu_x \pi^+$ mode restricts the parameter space to a narrow band (hatched gray region), the $p \to \bar\nu_x \rho^+$ mode confines it to an elliptical region (blue and purple regions) when $d_2/d_1\neq-1$.
+Whereas the $p \to \bar\nu_x \pi^+$ mode restricts the parameter space to a narrow band (hatched gray region), the $p \to \bar\nu_x \rho^+$ mode confines it to an elliptical region when $r_{12}\neq-1$.
 Combining the two constraints reduces the allowed region to a small area, emphasizing the complementary nature of these decay modes.
-This simple example highlights the crucial role played by vector meson modes in probing BNV interactions, and underscores the urgent need for a precise determination of these LECs.
+This example highlights the crucial role played by vector meson modes in probing BNV interactions, and underscores the urgent need for a precise determination of these LECs.